Candice Swanepoel Models A Sexy Black Swimsuit

 Though Candice Swanepoel may have gotten her start with Victoria’s Secret as an Angel, the gorgeous South African model has added another item to her portfolio: modeling for her own passion project and swimwear line, Tropic of C. The 30-year-old stunner recently released a picture of herself modeling a swimsuit from the line on Instagram.

-The name, Tropic of C, comes from the the area in between the Tropic of Cancer and the Tropic of Capricorn.
-The area sits round around the equator.
+The name, Tropic of C, comes from the area in between the Tropic of Cancer and the Tropic of Capricorn, which sits around the Earth’s equator.
 The line features a variety of cuts and style, though most popular are high-cut briefs, “curve-cut” bottoms, and “corset-inspired” tops.

 The model added that most of the colors are inspired from the earth, and take on natural tones.
 The entire line is centered on being eco-friendly, and many of the fabrics used are sustainable.
-For example, econyl is made from 100% recycled material, and comes from discarded fishing nets and other landfill products.
+For example, econyl is made from 100% recycled material and comes from discarded fishing nets and other landfill products.
+Most of the swimsuits retail for around $160.

-In the picture, Candice models a black halter one piece swimsuit.
+In the picture, Candice models a black halter one-piece swimsuit.
 She accessorized the look with large pearl earrings and an oversized gold belt.
-She sports classic makeup, with a vintage style cat-eye and nude lip.
-Around her forearms rests a leather jacket.
+She sports classic makeup, with a vintage style cat-eye and a nude lip.
+A leather jacket rests around her arms.

-The picture won nearly 500 likes within the first 10 minutes of posting.
+The picture garnered nearly 500 likes within the first 10 minutes of posting.

 Candice made sure that her pose showcased her toned arms and tiny waist.
 The model has previously dished about her lean body to W Magazine.